Yorko/yorko.github.io/_posts/2023-06-27-practical-near-dup-detection.md

 lsh.query(minhash3)
 ```

-    ['text2']
+    ['text2'

 **Same with Redis storage as a backend, not Python dictionaries**

-See [MinHashLSH docs](http://ekzhu.com/datasketch/lsh.html) to configure the algo to run with Redis backend.
+See [MinHashLSH docs](http://ekzhu.com/datasketch/lsh.html) to configure the algo to run with the Redis backend.
 The idea is that to query LSH for near-duplicates, we only need to make lookups to get signatures.
-Redis is an in-memory database which allows for very fast lookups, also, it scales much better than Python dictionaries.
+Redis is an in-memory database that allows for very fast lookups, also, it scales much better than Python dictionaries.

 ```python